pcrowley/PNA/README.md

 This software is designed to monitor all traffic arriving at a network card, extract summary statistics, insert that packet into a flow table, and periodically dump that flow table to a file on disk.

-The Linux kernel module found in `module/` handles the packet reception and table insertion routines.
-It also allows arbitrary real-time monitors to be executed for each packet received.
-Every 10 seconds a user-space program (in `user/`) executes and extracts the previously logged summary statistics, creating a dump file with all the data in it.
+This is a user-space version that generates a binary compatible format with the higher-performance kernel-space version.

 ## Instructions ##

-The Passive Network Appliance (PNA) software has been built against Linux kernel 2.6.34, 2.6.37, and 3.2 without error, it should work against other kernel versions as well--assuming there have not been major changes.

 Building can be done by typing `make` in the top level directory.
-This will build the kernel module (found in `module/`) and the user-space programs (found in `user/`).
+This will build the user-space module (found in `module/`).

 Loading the kernel module and user-space programs is done with a script (`pna-service`).
 This script has a few configuration parameters that should be set (in `config/monitor`):

- - `PNA_IFACE` sets the interface on which traffic will be monitored
+ - `PNA_IFACE` sets the interfaces on which traffic will be monitored
  - `PNA_LOGDIR` sets the location to store the logged statistics

 Depending on your network, you can also set the `config/networks` file to include the networks to monitor.
 By default this is the three private networks (`10.0.0.0/8`, `172.16.0.0/12`, and `192.168.0.0/16`).

+Multiple interfaces are supported by setting `PNA_IFACE` to a comma-separated list.
+For example, `PNA_IFACE=eth0,eth1,eth2` will start a separate process listening on each of those interfaces.

 Nothing else should need modification.